 Today I keep my skin soft and use lipstick and clear mascara.
 It's rare that I use any liquid makeup or powder.
 If I'm going out and want to dress up a bit, I'll use a soft brown eyeliner on my bottom lashline to make my eyes look bigger.

 I seldom use makeup and mineral powders, but I do keep some around.
 I want to try some of the tinted moisturizers I hear so much about.
 The BB and CC Creams have so many anti-aging properties that correct tone and color with added sunscreen!
+I personally have fallen in love with CC cream, and now I'm getting more into a makeup ritual that is quick, easy, and looks good!
 Is this the makeup of the future?
-But basically, my days are not spent with people I want to impress, and I am happy with my natural face.
+In any case, my days are not spent with people I want to impress, and I am happy with my natural face.